Authorization

 | Contributor | 2 | Create deployments, upload assets, modify content |

-| Viewer | 1 | Read-only access, view deployments and files |
+| Viewer | 1 | Read-only access to admin backend, view deployments and files |

 Role Hierarchy